-This sculpture was built as part of the Lawrence Percent for Art Program.
-It was on the site of a new fire station in east Lawrence.
-The structural backbone represents the firefighters and medics; the individual columns working in unison to hold the shield that protects the community.
-The heart of the community is personified by a grid of steel that represents the attempt to create order in a world of complexity.
-A translucent chainmail hangs from the frame like a knight’s armor protecting the community.
+This sculpture was built as part of the Lawrence, Kansas Percent for Art Program.
+It is on the site of a fire station that was being built in east Lawrence at the time.
+The structural backbone represents the firefighters and medics; the individual columns working in unison to protect the community.
+The heart of the community is personified by a grid of steel that attempts to create order in a world of complexity.
+A translucent chainmail hangs from the frame like a knight’s armor.
 Its graceful movement in the wind contrasts with the rigid materials it screens.
 The undulating high strength glass will allow a view to the sculpture’s intricate structure while symbolizing the fragility of our modern community and how easily it can fall into chaos without the shield afforded by our civil servants.

 MORE PHOTOS OF THIS PROJECT

 BACK TO ART, YARDS, ROOMS + TEMPORARY STRUCTURES